AnthonyCalandra/modern-cpp-features/CPP20.md

 int main() {
   f("abc"s); // OK, std::string satisfies Hashable
-  f(meow{}); // Error: meow does not satisfy Hashable }
+  f(foo{}); // Error: foo does not satisfy Hashable
+}
 ```

 The intent of concepts is to model semantic categories (Number, Range, RegularFunction) rather than syntactic restrictions (HasPlus, Array).
 The definition of a concept must appear at namespace scope and has the form:
 `
 template <template-parameter-list>
 concept concept-name = constraint-expression;